-Most of our grandmas were not fussy bakers.
-They didn’t have the time.
-Household and farm chores kept them busy through much of the year.
+Grandma was not a fussy baker.
+She didn’t have the time.
+Household and farm chores kept her busy through much of the year.
 When peaches came ripe, grandma took advantage the surplus by canning quart jars of the sweet summer fruit to be enjoyed through the winter.
 During peach season, Grandma’s simple cobbler was also likely to show up on the dinner table.

 Grandma’s peach cobbler may not have been fancy but you won’t find a recipe that’s any tastier or any easier to prepare.
-It uses basic ingredients that are baking staples in every kitchen.
-The recipe is foolproof.
-It can be stirred up quickly by hand — no need to haul out your mixer or dirty the food processor — and it bakes up golden brown and delicious every time.
+It uses basic ingredients that are staples in the kitchen.
+The recipe can be stirred up quickly by hand — no need to haul out your mixer or dirty the food processor — and it bakes up golden brown and delicious every time.

-The final step of this recipe often frightens young cooks and sends them looking for a recipe with more familiar steps.
-I’ll admit, pouring so much boiling water over your prepared cobbler does sound a bit crazy, but it is a step seen often in vintage cobbler recipes and it works.
+The final step of this recipe often sends bakers looking for a recipe with more familiar steps.
+I’ll admit, pouring boiling water over your prepared cobbler does sound a bit crazy, but it is a step seen in vintage cobbler recipes and it works. iIve made this many times.
 Try it.
 Grandma knew what she was doing.

 Grandma’s Fresh and Easy Peach Cobbler